Narrow banking

-Narrow banking is a proposed banking system that would restrict commercial banks to hold only safe and liquid assets, like government bonds, against customer deposits, while prohibiting traditional lending activities.
-Under this model, banks would function as custodians and payment processors, separate from the lending function performed by other financial intermediaries.
+Narrow banking is a banking system that restricts commercial banks to hold only safe and liquid assets, like government bonds, against customer deposits, while prohibiting traditional lending activities.
+Under this model, banks function as custodians and payment processors, separate from the lending function performed by other financial intermediaries.
 The concept emerged as a response to banking instability and gained attention following financial crises, though there is limited implementation.

-Narrow banking proposals fundamentally differ from current fractional-reserve practice by eliminating maturity and credit risk.
-Proponents argue this would enhance financial stability and reduce systemic risk, while critics claim it could reduce credit availability to the economy.
+Narrow banking fundamentally differs from current fractional-reserve practice by eliminating maturity and credit risk.
+Proponents argue this enhances financial stability and reduces systemic risk, while critics claim it could reduce credit availability to the economy.

+Narrow banking is undergoing a resurgence, with trust in the fractional system eroding as new payments systems, such as stablecoins, are emerging.

 Concept and structure

 Narrow banks' business model differs from traditional commercial banks.
 Instead of borrowing short-term deposits to make long-term loans, narrow banks would back demand deposits with 100% central bank reserves or short-term government securities.